Learn Spanish in Colombia: 4 Amazing Local Immersion Programs

 Latin America rocks creative slang, and Colombia is no exception.
 While in Colombia’s close sister country of Venezuela, a mate or friend is a pana, short for panaderia (bread shop), but in Colombia a pal is mi llave or mi llavero (my key, or my key chain).

 Your group of friends, meanwhile, is your parche (patch).
 On the romantic side of things, Colombians say they were “swallowed” (estoy tragada) to say they’re head over heels for someone.

 And in both Venezuela and Colombia, you’ll hear the word vaina all the time.
 It’s a substitute word for when people can’t be bothered to express themselves more clearly (sort of like “thing” in English).

 So they’ll say, “Pass me la vaina,” and “How’s la vaina?” and “¿Qué es esa vaina?”
-(What’s going on?) or even just vaina to show a strong emotion.
+(What’s going on?) or even just “vaina” to show a strong emotion.

-It’s not uncommon to start there, pick up some decent Spanish, then catch buses north through Central America and up to Mexico, or south along the western coast of South America, through Ecuador, Peru, Bolivia and Chile, then perhaps on to Argentina or Brazil.
+It’s not uncommon to start there, pick up some decent Spanish, then catch buses north through Central America and up to Mexico, or south along the western coast to Ecuador, Peru, Bolivia and Chile, then perhaps on to Argentina or Brazil.

 Temperatures tend to be fairly constant year round, though they’re a little cooler around December to March.

 - Culture: Colombia is a very culturally rich country, with indigenous, African and Spanish heritage.
 Catholicism is dominant, but carnivals, which tend to incorporate all three ethnic elements, are popular.

 - Cost of living: When studying in Colombia, monthly expenses are pretty low, though they’ll obviously vary depending on your lifestyle.
 If you cook a lot, you’ll only need about 100 to 250 USD per month for groceries.